Panchopchar Puja

 • Cleanses subtle impurities and awakens clarity

-• Deepens intuitive connection to Her guidance and grace
+• Deepens intuitive connection to their guidance and grace.

-It is especially meaningful at dawn and dusk, during full and new moons, and in any quiet moment when your soul longs to remember Her.
+It is especially meaningful at dawn and dusk, during full and new moons, and in any quiet moment when your soul longs to remember them.

 Steps of Panchopchar Puja to Shakti